 "Clark knows his city: the geography and flavor of the neighborhoods are vividly presented, and interesting, often quirky characters are introduced along this fascinating ride." —Chicago Reader

-Available in hardcover and in a Kindle edition.
+Available in hardcover, paperback, and in a Kindle edition.

 "Jack Clark’s descriptions are beautifully haunting and his plotting is exceptional." —Romantic Times on Westerfield’s Chain

 "Jack Clark’s wondrous celebration of his working-class mother and her natural gifts as a storyteller has touched me deeply.
 Hurray for Mary Jo Ryan Clark and her boy Jack." —Studs Terkel on On the Home Front